 21 – In Vienna, 21 countries sign an international agreement to end illegal sales of stimulants, tranquillizers and hallucinogens.

 24 – The UK government passes legislation restricting the right of Commonwealth citizens to settle in the UK.
+The new Immigration Bill, due to come into operation on 1 January 1972, means Commonwealth immigrants will face the same restrictions as any other person applying to live and work in Britain.

 26 – Two policemen are killed in Belfast by machine-gun fire.